Startup Consultants: Everything You Need to Know About Hiring One

 - The duration of the services you need, whether one-time or continuous.

 At GrowthMentor, our startup consultants charge at an impressively-low rate.
-Upon signing up, you’ll be offered a membership pricing rate that starts with only $75 per month (billed quarterly) and $60 per month (billed annually).
+Upon signing up, you’ll be offered a membership pricing rate that starts at only $75 per month and includes 3 free sessions per month, or you can opt for unlimited sessions for $150 per month.

 Some key factors to consider when selecting a startup marketing consultant include: